-The Academy should only accept medication that is in date, labelled and in its original container including prescribing instructions for administration.
+Hardwick Primary School will only accept medication that is in date, labelled and in its original container including prescribing instructions for administration.

-Medicine (with the exception of individual inhalers) should be stored in a named Medical Box with each pupil's medicine clearly marked with the pupil's name and the dose to be taken.
-A photograph of the pupil can be attached to the medication for clear identification.
+Medicine should be clearly marked with the pupils name and dose to be taken.
+A photograph of the pupil can be attached if needed to the medication for clear identification.
 Facilities should be available to ensure that the medications are stored at the correct temperature if stated on the medication label/IHCP.